LoryPack/SM-ExpFam-LFI/README.md

 # SM-ExpFam-LFI

-Code for the paper: __Score Matched Conditional Exponential Families for Likelihood-Free Inference__, which can be found [here](https://arxiv.org/abs/2012.10903).
+Code for the paper: __Score Matched Neural Exponential Families for Likelihood-Free Inference__, which can be found [here](https://arxiv.org/abs/2012.10903).

 ## Instructions